jblomer/root/tree/ntuple/v7/doc/specifications.md

 It uses the following scheme: EPOCH.MAJOR.MINOR.PATCH

 _Epoch_: an increment of the epoch indicates backwards-incompatible changes.
-The RNTuple pre-release has epoch 0.
+The RNTuple pre-release had epoch 0.
-The fist public release will get epoch 1.
+As of the first public release, the epoch is 1.
 There is currently no further epoch foreseen.

 _Major_: an increment of the major version indicates forward-incompatible changes.